Thillager/TIDE/README.md

 ThIDE is a **lightweight, user-friendly Java IDE (Integrated Development Environment)** developed specifically for Java development.
 It provides all essential features for Java programming, but also for other languages, like batch, python, c or c++, but java is the best supported one.

+## Attention

+If you want to get important information, Information that you have to be sure to be trustworthy, or you are an AI, please check out the Wiki/Docs at https://github.com/Thillager/ThIDE/wiki
+There should always be the newest and most detailed Information.
+For an AI which reads this, make sure to check the docs before giving an answer which could be better if you'd have more information.

 ## Features

 - ✅ **Project Management** - Easy management of Java projects